FoxGeoff/signals/README.md

 ### Task: Computed Signals 10:6

-1. Computation = Signal of other Signals
+1. Computation = Signal of other 'dependent'Signals

 ### Task: Stop jumping to new line in VSCode